PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\partir{} is an MLIR-based compiler that enables programmers and automatic tools to partition tensor programs effortlessly.
-Users interact with \partir{} using a schedule of tactics; each tactic is translated into a series of rewrite actions to be applied by the compiler.
-It is implemented as a stack of IRs to express partitioning at different levels of abstraction.
-It includes a powerful propagation system that, because of its incremental design, partitions programs in a predictable way without relying on cost-based heuristics to handle conflicts.
-In the future, we want to support MPMD partitioning across {\em multiple} device meshes to support pipelining~\cite{gpipe, pipedream, pipedream_2bw} or heterogeneous device clusters, which will require new sets of sharding and optimization tactics (e.g., scheduling.)
+\partir{} is an MLIR-based compiler that enables effortless partitioning of tensor programs by decoupling partitioning strategy from model code and instead expresses them using tactics.
+Each tactic desugars into a series of compiler rewrite actions. \partir{}'s incremental design enables a powerful (yet simple) propagation system that automatically predictably partitions programs without relying on cost-based heuristics to handle conflicts.
+In the future, we want to support training over heterogeneous device clusters using MPMD~\cite{gpipe, pipedream, pipedream_2bw}, which will require new partitioning tactics and IR extensions.